How to Spot and Deal With An Energy Vampire

 Tending toward the negative or glass half empty all the time – the antithesis to silver linings; alternatively, persistent gossiping, making you a secret keeper (whether by oversharing or blabbing things others have told them in confidence).

 …toxic alpha behaviour …

 Likes to be the boss of the game, running the show, and orchestrating everyone else.
-This is “God complex” or “holier than thou” behaviour (qualifier: we are all divine beings – this type of vampire sees him/herself as God and everyone else as less than).
-There are tantrums, meltdowns, and often aggressive behaviour in the face of disappointment or assertiveness.
+This is “God complex” or “holier than thou” behavior (qualifier: we are all divine beings – this type of vampire sees him/herself as God and everyone else as less than).
+There are tantrums, meltdowns, and often aggressive behavior in the face of disappointment or assertiveness.
 It involves being overbearing with opinions, the need to ALWAYS be right and never wrong.

-Behaviour can be condescending, overbearing or openly aggressive and angry.
+Behavior can be condescending, overbearing or openly aggressive and angry.
 Also look for abuse of positions of implicit respect, or an authority complex – acting as if they are in a position to deliver their judgement, offer unsolicited advice, treat you like a child or as if you are stupid or incapable, or control you.
 You’re probably picking up a lot of language around opinions as being “that’s just how it is” or “fact”, or “It’s my way or the highway.”

 … they throw criticism, put downs, or backhanded compliments …

 Any behavior that feels like you are being put down or criticized.
 This involves chronic criticism, nitpicking, shutting you down, or poking holes in your stories – especially in front of others; or less obviously, paying backhanded compliments (“I always love that dress on you”), or undermining you.

 … they are the eternal damsel in distress …